SuperM7-com/arkos-docs/docs/advanced-guide/customizing-prisma-models-routers.md

 import { PrismaModelRouterConfig } from "arkos";
 import { Router } from "express";

-// Export the configuration with the exact naming convention: modelNameRouterConfig export const postRouterConfig: PrismaModelRouterConfig = {
+// Export the configuration with the exact naming convention: config export const config: PrismaModelRouterConfig = {
   // Configuration options here
 };